Government warned investors could desert UK as pounds hits 37-year low

 Ms Horlick also warned that fixed-rate mortgage rates could soon go up to 5.5 per cent, with the Bank of England expected to push up rates next week in a bid to control inflation after the national mourning for Queen Elizabeth II delayed a decision.

-It comes as the World Bank warned that the world may be heading towards a global recession in 2023, as central banks simultaneously hike interest rates to combat inflation.
-“Global growth is slowing sharply,” said president David Malpass.

-The chancellor is expected to spell out further details of the move to cap annual household energy bills at £2,500 at the end of next week, as well as confirming Ms Truss’s plan to reverse the 1.25 per cent National Insurance rise and ditch the planned hike in corporation tax.
+The chancellor is expected to spell out further details of the move to cap annual household energy bills at £2,500 at the end of next week, as well as confirming Ms Truss’s plan to reverse the 1.25 per cent national insurance rise and ditch the planned hike in corporation tax.

 The Treasury will not spell out the total cost of Ms Truss’s energy plan, only giving short-term costs of possibly “a handful of months”, according to The Telegraph.